Pro: How to View and Edit a Transcript

 You can delete a draft of a transcript at any time by clicking the trash can icon after selecting that version of the transcript.

-You can unpublish a published transcript by selecting it in the version list, and clicking the undo icon.
+You can undo a published transcript by selecting it in the version list, and clicking the undo icon.
 Once a transcript version has been unpublished, it can then be deleted.

 When an updated transcript is published, that action is noted in the case history.

-When a case is shared, the person sharing the case can choose to give that user access to be able to only view the published transcript by selecting "view" from the "cc" column on the share access screen.
+When a case is shared, the person sharing the case can choose to give that user access to be able to only view the published transcript by selecting "View" from the "Transcript" column on the share access screen.

 To give a user access to be able to view the transcript as well as edit it, select "edit" from the "cc" column on the share access screen.